shirjeelafzal/assignment/README.md

 After setup, open and run the notebooks in your environment.

 1. **Run Task 1**:
-   - In `task1.ipynb`, the document loader reads the "Crime and Punishment" PDF, splits it into chunks, and processes each chunk using the Groq API to create summaries.
+   - In `task1.ipynb`, the document loader reads the "Crime and Punishment" PDF, splits it into chunks, and processes each chunk using the Groq or OpenAI API to create summaries.
    - The summaries are batched and compiled into a final PDF file.

 2. **Run Task 2**: